 This modest little cabin is made using two 40 foot shipping containers, with beautiful landscaping outside and rustically gorgeous decorating inside.
-It took almost 2 years and $35,000 to complete, but is a shining example of a mortgage-free, solar powered DIY small home.
+It took the owner, Larry, almost 2 years and $35,000 to complete, but is a shining example of a mortgage-free, solar-powered DIY small home.

 Two 40 foot by 8 foot containers were welded together to create a total living space of 40 feet by 16 feet.
 The rear side of the home is mostly covered in dirt to aid in insulation, as food storage areas are on that side of the home.

 An arch is cut to create the opening that will join the two containers and become the living room.
 The arched opening matches the look of the arched windows and doors.